Benefits of Snow

-The winter of 2013/2014 is a good time for the entire country to remind themselves of the benefits of snow.
+The winters of 2013/2014 and 2017/2018 were a good opportunity for the entire country to remind themselves of the benefits of snow.
 And looking out my front door on March 1 at the scene above, I certainly need to remind myself of all the good that comes of all that snow.
 Actually, come spring the snow itself will remind us.
 Without getting into any scientific data, here is a long list of why we love snow:

 - Snow is an insulating blanket for our plants, protecting roots.
 It also traps warmth emanating from the core of the earth.
 Of course this year we also had several frigid bouts of the Polar Vortex, so the question is, did we get enough snow early enough to protect our plants?